hosuzuki/log/daily/2_feb.md

 - worked on the printf project for 1 hours

+---

 <h3>2/5</h3><br>
 Plan

 - work on the printf project for 1 hours

+Actual

+- worked on the printf project for 1 hours

+---